Maximilianos/maxpanas.com/notes.md

             with FOUT (Flash of Unstyled Text), thus making the content accessible earlier (no-js should not be affected)

+- Time to Interactive
+  - code-split app for each route so as to download the minimum required js for each page

 ## Functionality

 - Api calls
   - DONE! - make contact form use absolute url not relative for api submission
   - DONE! - make content api calls use absolute url not relative
   - cache all successful api calls in redis db
+  - split up cache so that each microservice has its own cache

 - Contact Form
   - DONE! - Add honeypot to email sender to reduce spam